ibm-cloud-docs/watson-assistant/build-custom-extension.md

 ## Preparing the API definition
 {: #build-custom-extension-openapi-file}

 To create a custom extension, you need access to an OpenAPI document that describes the REST API you want to integrate with.
 Many third-party services publish OpenAPI documents that describe their APIs, which you can download and import.
 For an API that your company maintains, you can use standard tools to create an OpenAPI document describing it.

-(For more information about creating an OpenAPI document, see [OpenAPI 3.0 Tutorial](https://support.smartbear.com/swaggerhub/docs/tutorials/openapi-3-tutorial.html).)
+The [SwaggerHub](https://swagger.io/tools/swaggerhub/){: external} website offers an [OpenAPI 3.0 Tutorial](https://support.smartbear.com/swaggerhub/docs/tutorials/openapi-3-tutorial.html){: external}, as well as [tools](https://swagger.io/tools/){: external} you can use to develop and validate your OpenAPI document.
+{: tip}

 The OpenAPI document must satisfy the following requirements and restrictions: